KushalMeghani1644/RustyTodos/README.md

-# RustyTodos 🦀 - A Modern TUI Todo App
+# RustyTodos™ 🦀 - A Modern TUI Todo App

-RustyTodos is a fast, lightweight, and interactive terminal Todo app built in Rust.
+**RustyTodos™** is a fast, lightweight, and interactive terminal Todo app built in Rust.
 Manage your tasks visually with an intuitive TUI—add, list, mark as done, and delete todos—right from your terminal!

+> ⚠️ RustyTodos™ is an unregistered trademark of Kushal Meghani.

+> 🚫 RustyTodos™ is not affiliated with or endorsed by the Rust Foundation or Mozilla.

 ![DEMO FOR MY APP](https://github.com/user-attachments/assets/370d1c8d-c0d7-4710-b734-9da87f160957)